otavo002-xamk/PF-23-RF-tests/README.txt

-﻿Robot Framework tests for Portfolio 2023
+﻿Robot Framework tests for Portfolio 2023.
+Run Robot Framework tests with full-sized window by setting the ${browser-opening} -variable to value full-width_opening (default).
+Run with small-sized window by setting it to small-width_opening.

 Copyright 2023 Tapani Voutilainen